kodonnell/qoi/README.md

 import numpy as np
 import qoi

-# Get your image as a numpy array (OpenCV, Pillow, etc. but here we just create a bunch of noise)
+# Get your image as a numpy array (OpenCV, Pillow, etc. but here we just create a bunch of noise).
+Note: HWC ordering
 rgb = np.random.randint(low=0, high=255, size=(224, 244, 3)).astype(np.uint8)

 # Write it: